LibCMaker/LibCMaker_SQLite3/samples/TestCompileWithSQLite3/README.md

-# LibCMaker_SQLite3 example
+# LibCMaker_ICU example

-TODO: make docs.
+See the main repository [LibCMaker](https://github.com/LibCMaker/LibCMaker) for the build instructions.